Time and

 ways to make it more efficient and easier to do.
 Furthermore, the

-scientific studies haven’t yet identified “safe” levels for loads on
+scientific studies haven’t yet identified precise “safe” levels for loads on

 the shoulders, elbows, or wrists (although such evidence exists for